Jump to accessibility statement Skip to content

 Your visa decision letter and Share Code should confirm your official visa permission expiry date so it is important you keep this letter safe.
 This will be your official evidence confirming your Student Route visa permission expiry date.

-The reason for this change is that the UK Government are moving to an online method of proving your immigration status, called a Share Code.
+Another new, online method of proving your immigration permissions is called a Share Code.
 This can be used to prove your right to rent, and right to work in the UK.
 For more information and how to access it, see HERE.